clux/modul8/docs/api.md

     .arbiters(['$','jQuery', 'Spine'])

-But note that this has a slightly different meaning - it adds them all without a second parameter.
-In other words:
+But note that this version has a slightly different meaning - it adds them all without a second parameter, i.e.

-`require('$')` and `require('jQuery')` would both resolve in this case whereas in the object case above only `require('jQuery')` would.
+- `require('$')` and `require('jQuery')` would both resolve whereas above only `require('jQuery')` would.

 ## Registering a Compile-to-JS Language